SMTP Port 25

 - S: SMTP ERROR: QUIT command failed: Connection: closed

 - Mailer Error: SMTP connect() failed.

 - SMTP -> ERROR: Failed to connect to server: Connection timed out (110)

 - SMTP Error: Could not connect to SMTP host.

-There can be more… this is just a sample list.
-All these are errors from different programming environment, but all leads to a common problem that your outgoing port 25 might be blocked.
+There can be more.
+This is just a sample list.
+All these are errors from different programming environments, but all lead to a common problem that your outgoing port 25 might be blocked.

-There are multiple ways to check if a particular port is blocked on your network, the simpliest one to check this is using the telnet command on your terminal.
+There are multiple ways to check if a particular port is blocked on your network, the simplest one to check this is using the telnet command on your terminal.

 - Type the following command:

 If Port 25 is not blocked, you will get a successful 220 response (text may vary).